 - May 23-25, Zurich, Switzerland

-Cost: Carleton course tuition plus TBA travel supplemental fee (includes lectures, accommodation, ground transportation while in France and Switzerland).
+Cost: Carleton course tuition plus $2800 travel supplemental fee (includes lectures, accommodation, ground transportation while in France and Switzerland).

 Please note: International airfare, meals and personal expenses are not included.

 BGInS students should apply for the IER Bursary